 Speakers are mostly wood or plastic and should be disposed of with regular trash.

-Some devices are eligible for trade-in and many products are free to recycle, including desktops, laptops, monitors, printers, shredders, UPS devices, cell phones, digital cameras, and GPS devices.
+Some devices are eligible for trade-in (check here for information) and many products are free to recycle, including desktops, laptops, monitors, printers, shredders, UPS/battery backup devices, cell phones, digital cameras, and GPS devices.
 Peripherals are also accepted, including mice, keyboards, modems, routers, and more.
-Some devices are eligible for trade-in.
-(Limit 7 items per customer per day.
+(Recycling is limited to 7 items per customer per day.
 All brands of items are accepted regardless of where purchased.)
-See detailed list.
+See detailed list of acceptable items for recycling.

 (617) 323-8231, 1230 VFW Pkwy.
 West Roxbury, MA